justincasher/justincasher.github.io/articles/Ramanujan-Conjecture/Ramanujan-Conjecture.md

 Since $$  $$ is a complex space
 -->

-&emsp; Using this identification, we can then identify cusp forms with the first reduced cohomology group of the symmetric power of a local system on $$ \overline{X/\Gamma} $$ tensored over $$ \CC $$.
+&emsp; Using this theorem, we can then identify cusp forms with the first reduced cohomology group of the symmetric power of a local system on $$ \overline{X/\Gamma} $$ tensored over $$ \CC $$.
 We will not explicitely construct this map since we will only be using its existence.

 **Theorem (Shimura Isomorphism).** &nbsp; *There exists an isomorphism*